isomerpages/mse/news/---speeches/_posts/2022-06-28-keynote-speech-by-minister-grace-fu-at-9th-singapore-dialogue-on-sustainable-world-resources.md

 18 Please allow me to conclude.
 Even amidst our fight with COVID-19 where we took hard decisions, we found ourselves working with one another.
 Our circumstances required trade-offs and phased approaches.
 But the centrality of cooperation to save lives, preserve livelihoods and address long-term imperatives and opportunities brought out our better sides.
 As such, we re-emerged stronger.
 In simple terms, we have always faced adversity through unity, so we should stick to this winning formula.

-19 This year, my Ministry – the Ministry of Sustainability and the Environment – celebrates our golden jubilee, marking 50 years of Singapore&#39;s efforts to meet present needs and tackle emerging challenges in sustainability and the environment.
+19 This year, my Ministry – the Ministry of Sustainability and the Environment – celebrates our golden jubilee, marking 50 years of Singapore's efforts to meet present needs and tackle emerging challenges in sustainability and the environment.
 When we were formed in 1972, we were one of the few governments in the world to have a Ministry dedicated to the environment.
 In this regard, Singapore was ahead of its time in tackling environmental challenges.
 Had more countries set up environment Ministries earlier, we would have been better able to address current challenges such as climate change.

 20 I wish the SIIA every success on its 60th anniversary and look forward to more contributions from SIIA for the next 60 years and beyond.
 I also thank Professor Tay and his team for convening the 2022 edition of SDSWR and persisting as a beacon of partnerships in an uncertain international environment.